ryanallen/words-of-my-perfect-teacher/README.md

 As the present [great kalpa](#good-kalpa) draws closer to the time of destruction, the beings inhabiting each realm below the god-realm of the first meditative state will, realm by realm, progressively disappear until not a single being is left.

 Then, one after the other, seven suns will rise in the sky.
 The first sun will burn up all fruit-bearing trees and forests.
 The second will evaporate all streams, creeks and ponds; the third will dry up all the rivers; and the fourth all the great lakes, even Manasarovar.
 As the fifth sun appears, the great oceans, too, will progressively evaporate at first to a depth of one hundred leagues, then of two hundred, seven hundred, one thousand, ten thousand, and finally eighty thousand leagues.
 The sea-water that is left will shrink from a league down to an ear-shot, until not even enough remains to fill a footprint.
 By the time there are six suns all blazing together, the entire earth and its snow-covered mountains will have burst into flames.
-And when the seventh appears, [Mount Meru](#meru-mount) itself will burn up, together with the four continents<sup>[37.1](#37-1)</sup>, the eight sub-continents
+And when the seventh appears, [Mount Meru](#meru-mount) itself will burn up, together with the four continents<sup>[37.1](#37-1)</sup>, the eight sub-continents,<sup>[37.1](#37-1)</sup> the seven golden mountains,<sup>[37.2](#37-2)</sup> and the circular wall of mountains at the world's very rim<sup>[37.3](#37-3)</sup>.

 <details id="37-1"><summary>Note <sup>37.1</sup></summary>
 There are two subcontinents for each of the four continents which surround Mount Meru according to Buddhist cosmology.
-The subcontinents "are the same color and shape as their respective main continents and are half their size.The four continents and eight subcontinents are:
+The subcontinents "are the same color and shape as their respective main continents and are half their size.
+The four continents and eight subcontinents are:

 - I. Purvavideha in the East:
 - - 1.
 Deha (T. lus) and